-A young Jack White once ironically asked an audience at a White Stripes concert if going to a rock and roll concert was the same as going to a museum.
-For my part, Ron Mueck has enthralled me, Dale Chihuly filled me with wonder, but the Bass Drum of Death show last Sunday at Casa del Popolo rocked me to the core.
+Ron Mueck has enthralled me, Dale Chihuly filled me with wonder, but the show last Sunday at Casa del Popolo by garage-punk trio Bass Drum of Death rocked me to the core.

 What will future generations think of the music from our era?
 I often ask myself this question as manufactured popular culture propels itself farther and farther from anything I could consider art.
 And yet, miles away from the lollypop glow of Justin Bieber and Miley Cyrus, there are stratospheres of musical culture that continue to thrive.
 One of the supreme benefits of a population 7 billion strong is that a multiplicity of musical styles grows and flourishes in all the nooks and crannies.
 Welcome to my nook.

 Her is the strangest confluence of films.
 On the one hand, it is a science fiction film that predicts the arrival of hyper-intelligent AI operating systems.
 On the other hand, it is a film that is paradoxically rooted in human emotions and the deeper core of our inner selves.

 Running strong off the success of both The Fighter and Silver Linings Playbook, David O. Russell delivers another knock out success with American Hustle — loosely based on the notorious ABSCAM operation of the 1970s.